TensorPoet/cc-inspect-mcp/README.md

 # Or in an interactive session
 claude
 > Use the cc-inspect MCP to search for messages about 'pip install error'

-# Boolean search examples
-> Find messages about errors with either pip or npm: 'error AND (pip OR npm)'
-> Find install instructions but not npm: 'install NOT npm'
-> Search for exact phrases: '"claude code" AND "mcp server"'
 ```

 ### Direct MCP Tool Calls